Abigail’s Party (1977) dir. Mike Leigh

 w/ Gerardo Naranjo, Azazel Jacobs, Sara Diaz, Lucy Dodd, Pat Reynolds, Gill Dennis, Melissa Paull

 From the writer-director of Momma’s Man (2008), Terri (2011), and the British TV series Doll & Em (2013).
 I feared it might be too plotless but found it a healthy ratio of forward momentum and long, watchful takes.
-Up-and-coming Mexican director Naranjo and son of experimental filmmaker Jacobs play two guys with the same name—Rodolfo Cano—whose paths cross when one enlists in the army.
-Jacobs’ Rodolfo is a brooding punk looking for a fight even on his birthday, his quirky bed-hog of a girlfriend Diaz (Diaz) loyal to him for reasons unclear; she must like “Damaged Goods” given the Gang of 4 song’s role in the conclusion.
+Up-and-coming Mexican director Gerardo Naranjo and son of an experimental filmmaker Azazel Jacobs play two guys with the same name—Rodolfo Cano—whose paths cross when one enlists in the army.
+Jacobs’ Rodolfo is a brooding punk looking for a fight even on his birthday, his quirky bed-hog of a girlfriend Diaz (Sara Diaz) loyal to him for reasons unclear; the answer may be suggested in her love of the classic Gang of 4 song “Damaged Goods.”
 Naranjo’s Rodolfo has an endearing mustache and lives in a docked boat.
 He ends up spending the bulk of the movie with Diaz, who is magic on the screen (one review referred to her as a Latina Olive Oyl), and she nicknames him Depresso.
 It’s not fair to reduce it to a grungier Hal Hartley but neither is it inaccurate.
 Every pretense feels organic.
+Its indie spirit is fully apparent in its poster’s tagline: “A story about stolen love and stolen identities…shot on stoln film.”
 Filmed in Echo Park.
 77 minutes.

 Grown Ups (1980) dir.
 Mike Leigh